 As appropriate, Classes will be identified as currency hedged Classes for the Fund in which such Class is issued.
-Where the Company seeks to hedge against currency fluctuations, while not intended, this could result in over-hedged or under-hedged positions due to external factors outside the control of the Company.
+Where the Company seeks to hedge against currency fluctuations, while not intended, this could result in overhedged or under-hedged positions due to external factors outside the control of the Company.
 The Manager shall ensure that over-hedged positions will not exceed 105% of the Net Asset Value of the Class which is to be hedged or that under-hedged positions will not fall below 95% of the portion of the Net Asset Value of the Class which is to be hedged.
 Hedged positions will be kept under review on an ongoing basis, at least at the same valuation frequency of the relevant Fund, to ensure that over-hedged positions do not exceed the permitted level disclosed above.
 This review will also incorporate a procedure to ensure that any positions materially in excess of 100% will not be carried forward from month to month.
 The currency exposures of different currency Classes may not be combined or offset and currency exposures of assets of the Fund may not be allocated to separate Share Classes.
-To the extent that hedging is successful for a particular Class, the performance of the Class will not gain/lose if the Class currency falls / rises against the Base Currency.
+To the extent that hedging is successful for a particular Class, the performance of the Class is likely to move in line with the performance of the underlying assets, with the result that investors in that Class will not gain/lose if the Class currency falls / rises against the Base Currency.
 Counterparty exposure in respect of foreign exchange hedging shall at all times comply with the requirements of the Central Bank.